British military: 7 Afghans killed in chaos at Kabul airport

 Abdullah Abdullah, a senior official in the ousted government, tweeted that he and ex-President Hamid Karzai met Saturday with Taliban’s acting governor for Kabul, who “assured us that he would do everything possible for the security of the people” of the city.

 Akhgar reported from Istanbul and Gambrell from Dubai, United Arab Emirates.
+Associated Press writer Amir Vahdat in Tehran, Iran, contributed to this report.

 Afghanistan coverage: https://apnews.com/hub/afghanistan